corka149/protocoler/README.md

 > A minimalistic typer for protocols

-A Fast and minimalistic protocol generator built powered by Cobra & Go.
+A Fast and minimalistic protocol generator built powered by Clap & Rust.
 It can output the protocol in different formats.